Our challenge to you

-Here are some suggestions for how to turn a good pitch into a winning pitch.
+Here are some suggestions for how to turn a good idea into a winning concept.

-It helps to structure the pitch as if you’re filling in the blank spaces on a Mad Libs-like game.
+It helps to structure the concept as if you’re filling in the blank spaces on a Mad Libs-like game.

 I’ve observed [problem or opportunity] and believe that if we [do this] it’ll result in [this benefit] for [this group of people].

 A little more inspiration, a little more action, please